 Get connected (or re-connected) on social media

 Platforms like Facebook, LinkedIn, and Twitter have radically simplified the maintenance of our social networks.
-Before the internet became a standard utility in most American homes, catching up with an old friend or colleague required you to set up a meeting, or at the very least, pick up a telephone.
+Before the internet became a standard utility in most American homes, catching up with an old friend required you to set up a meeting.
+At the very least, you had to pick up a telephone.
 Now, staying in touch is as easy as sending a quick text message from your smartphone.
 If you meet someone interesting at a party or when you’re out on the town, it’s likely that you’ll be able to invite them to connect on one of these sites.
-If they accept the invitation, and you felt like you two had some chemistry, consider continuing your conversation via the messaging feature that comes standard on most of these platforms.
+If they accept the invitation, and you felt like you two had some chemistry, consider continuing your conversation.
+Many of these platforms offer a messaging feature as part of their standard functionality.

 Social media has also made it easier than ever to answer that age old question: “what if?”
-If you’re itching to know if your high school crush or college sweetheart is single, you can probably find the one who got away on one of the more popular social media sites, like Facebook or LinkedIn.
+Itching to know if your high school crush or college sweetheart is single?
+You can probably find the one who got away on Facebook, Twitter, or LinkedIn.
 If that special someone is still married or in a committed relationship, it’s not the end of the world.
 You might reconnect with other classmates, old friends, or acquaintances you met during your career instead.

 Back when you started dating in the 70s and 80s, opportunities to meet new romantic interests were relatively limited; you had to rely on chance meetings,blind dates, or the dreaded parental set-up to expand your dating pool.
-The internet has completely changed the game and it’s become incredibly common to meet your significant other online or through a dating app.
+The internet has completely changed the game.
+It’s become incredibly common to meet your significant other online or through a dating app.
 If fact, in a 2017 survey conducted by TheKnot, 19% of newlyweds met online.

 Play it cool